ddsolvation/ddX/README.md

 SOFTWARE.

 ## References
+The relevant literature for the ddCOSMO, ddPCM and ddLPB method is listed below.
+If you're using one of the methods through the ddX-library, please cite the corresponding paper(s).

 ### ddCOSMO:
 [1] E. Cancès, Y. Maday, B. Stamm, Domain decomposition for implicit solvation models, Journal of Chemical Physics, Vol. 139, No. 5, pp. 054111 (2013)